georgeouzou/vk_exp/README.md

 # vk_exp

+- Experimenting with vulkan basics
-Experimenting with vulkan basics and ray tracing features
+- Experimenting with ray tracing features
+- Experimenting with the new VK_KHR_dynamic_rendering

 Based on
 - https://vulkan-tutorial.com/
 - the vulkan spec
 - material shading of [_Ray Tracing in One Weekend_](https://raytracing.github.io/books/RayTracingInOneWeekend.html)

-To run you need to have a gpu that supports vulkan KHR raytracing
+To run you need to have a gpu & driver that supports vulkan KHR raytracing, also a gpu & driver that supports VK_KHR_dynamic_rendering

 ## How to init and build